interpretml/interpret/shared/ebm_native/style.md

 ## Exceptions

+- Using exceptions in the testing code is perfectly fine.
-- We use exceptions very sparingly in this codebase.
-The only places we use exceptions are when having to interface with STL containers or random number generators for which there aren't good C replacements.
+- For the core library, we use exceptions very sparingly.
+The only places we use exceptions are when having to interface with STL classes for which there aren't good C replacements.
   This is for a number of reasons:
     - We tend to use the struct hack a lot in this code for supporting multiclass.
 Multiclass requires an array of residuals, and there are big performance benefits to co-locating this kind of data in the same region